manasakani/manaskani.github.io/cv/index.md

 ## Teaching

+Winter 2022: Taught a subset of the exercise sessions for *Semiconductor Devices: Quantum Transport at the Nanoscale*, ETH Zürich

 Winter 2021: Taught Tutorials sessions for *NE140 - Linear Circuits*, University of Waterloo

 Fall 2020: Held office hours for *NE471 - Nanoelectronics*, University of Waterloo